domRiddle/ASF/Security.md

 ## Recommendation

-If you'd like to use a hashing mechanism for storing some secrets, such as `IPCPassword`, we recommend to use `SCrypt` with custom salt, as it provides a very decent security against brute-forcing attempts. `Pbkdf2` is offered only for compatibility reasons, mainly because we already have a working (and needed) implementation of it for other use cases across Steam platform (e.g. parental pins).
+If you'd like to use a hashing method for storing some secrets, such as `IPCPassword`, we recommend to use `SCrypt` with custom salt, as it provides a very decent security against brute-forcing attempts. `Pbkdf2` is offered only for compatibility reasons, mainly because we already have a working (and needed) implementation of it for other use cases across Steam platform (e.g. parental pins).
 It's still considered secure, but weak compared to alternatives (e.g. `SCrypt`).